 - Tour Types (custom taxonomy)

-Congratulations, your View is ready!
-Now you can insert it anywhere you want: In a page, Divi module, or widget.
+Now that your View is ready, you can insert it anywhere you want: in a page, a WPBakery Page Builder Element, or even a widget.

-To insert a View into a regular page:
+To insert a View into a regular page built with WPBakery Page Builder simply follow the steps below:

 Besides listing your posts and pages, Toolset allows you to create custom searches and easily display content on a Google map.